ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 Solver Configuration
 --------------------

-|alfasim| provides hooks to customize the internal settings of the application that configures the solver internally,
+|sdk| provides hooks to customize the settings of the application that configures the solver internally,
 some of this configurations are:

-- Creation of new secondary variables
+- Creation/Registration of new secondary variables
 - Creation of new phases/fields/layers.
 - Update of default phases and layers from the application.